Distressing video still on social media - TikTok, Facebook respond

 "Netsafe now has an operational connection with the Tik Tok Trust and Safety Team and we can help New Zealanders with any issues they experience on their platform."

-Cocker says his organisation - the lead agency for enforcing the Harmful Digital Communications Act.
+Cocker says his organisation is the lead agency for enforcing the Harmful Digital Communications Act.

 He has been fielding calls from multiple schools, with Netsafe helping them to prepare advisories to parents and caregivers.